 So, when developing your recipe, you must take into consideration whether your product can be stored for a long period of time, preferably at ambient temperatures, or if necessary, chilled.
 You then need to adapt your recipe to ensure it will taste just as good at the end of its shelf life as it did at the beginning.
 Food wastage is a big issue, environmentally and financially.

 Getting your product’s packaging right is of primary importance and it’s a process many new start-ups overlook.
-Your packaging needs to be adaptable: what worked at a farmers’ market won’t necessarily work in a major retail outlet.
+Your signature dish’s packaging needs to be adaptable: what worked at a farmers’ market won’t necessarily work in a major retail outlet.
 The packaging needs to be sturdy and protect the product, whether it is stacked on pallets, manhandled by the wholesalers, shelf-stackers, or mail order fulfilment companies, and delivered by couriers or postal workers.
 It must remain in pristine condition – preferably with a minimal amount of plastic included in the packaging.

 It is important to understand the best materials to pack your product in.
 Plastic is lightweight and durable, but currently very unpopular due to environmental reasons.
 Glass is more sustainable, however many wholesale buyers will not consider it due to its weight and chance of breaking in transit.
 So, you need packaging appropriate to the product, sturdy and protective, minimal environmental impact, easily recycled and preferably not too heavy.
 It’s a lot to ask.
 And options are changing all the time, so get up to date advice before you make a decision.